tesselle/folio/cran-comments.md

 0 errors | 0 warnings | 1 note

-* CRAN package check note ("HTML validation problems") has been fixed.

 * Some links in the documentation point to articles behind paywalls that may return a 403 error.
 * Some datasets contain UTF-8 strings to match source publications.